-- XRP by Ripple: This was founded in 2012 by Ripple and is used to improve cross border payment transfer.
+- XRP by Ripple: This was founded in 2012 by Ripple and is used to improve cross-border payment transfer.
 This currency has no value, so you cannot use it to buy anything.
 It is often used as a transfer tool and a way to protect against spam.
-You cannot mine this cryptocurrency and instead, you have to purchase it.
+You cannot mine this cryptocurrency instead, you have to purchase it.

-- Ether by Ethereum: This was launched I 2015 and is oftentimes used to pay transaction fees and services that are based in the Ethereum network.
+- Ether by Ethereum: This was launched in 2015 and is oftentimes used to pay transaction fees and services that are based on the Ethereum network.

 - Tether: This is part of a group of cryptocurrencies called stablecoins (a new class of cryptocurrencies that tries to offer more stability by being backed by a reserve asset).
 It was launched in 2014 and tries to smooth out price volatility to attract those that are wary of cryptocurrency fluctuations.

-Getting your hands-on cryptocurrency are limited.
+Getting your hands-on cryptocurrency is limited.
 You can either buy them, mine them, or complete tasks to get your hands on them.
 The easiest way to do this is by simply buying it on marketplaces like LocalBitcoins.
-It can also be bought in exchanges such as Coinbase or GDAX.
+It can also be bought on exchanges such as Coinbase or GDAX.

-There are several wallet software that is readily available out there but the most popular software is something known as Coinspace.
+There is several wallet software that is readily available out there but the most popular software is something known as Coinspace.